rapid7/insightconnect-plugins/proofpoint_url_defense/help.md

 #### URL Decode

-This action decodes an encoded URL.
+This action is used to take a Proofpoint URL and decode it to the original URL.

 ##### Input